Sonnet 139

 Sonnet 133

-This love is an affliction without end,
+This love is an affliction of the mind,

-Hallucinations through my mind do wend
+Hallucinations through my thoughts unwind

 Your lithe form, pure vexation in my dreams;

-Selena dearest, when will you be mine?
+Selena—when at last will you be mine?

 Will all my prayers be answered in due time